 - On-site reviews by CMS that determines the provider is no longer operational or has failed to satisfy any Medicare enrollment requirements.

 - Grounds related to provider and supplier screening requirements refers to providers who don’t submit an application fee or hardship exemption set forth in CFR’s Section (§) 424.514.

 - Misuse of billing number includes providers who have knowingly sold or permitted another entity to use its billing number.

 - Abuse of Billing Privileges refers to a provider submitting a claim that couldn’t have been furnished to an individual.
 For example, if the individual is deceased, the provider isn’t located in the state when services were provided, or any equipment necessary for testing isn’t present where the testing was said to have occurred.

-- Initial Reserve Operating Funds refers to a provider’s inability to provide supporting documentation that it meets the initial reserve operation funds requirement.
+- Initial reserve operating funds, which refers to a provider’s inability to provide supporting documentation that it meets the initial reserve operation funds requirement

-- Prescribing Authority – This occurs when the provider’s ability to prescribe medication has been revoked or suspended.
+- Prescribing authority – when the provider’s ability to prescribe medication has been revoked or suspended

-- Improper Prescribing Practices.
-The provider’s pattern of prescribing prescription medication threatens the health of a Medicare beneficiary.
+- Improper prescribing practices, when the provider’s pattern of prescribing prescription medication threatens the health of a Medicare beneficiary

 If a provider’s billing privileges are revoked, the revocation will last for a period of one to three years, depending on the circumstances.
 After this, the provider must submit a new application to CMS to reenroll.